IBM/icse-react-assets/README.md

 IcseModal is a component that allows the developer to create a fully customizable modal.
 IcseModal accepts several arguments:

-- primaryButtonText: A string to override the text on the primary button of the modal,
+- `primaryButtonText`: A string to override the text on the primary button of the modal,
-- secondaryButtonText: A string to override the text on the secondary button of the modal,
+- `secondaryButtonText`: A string to override the text on the secondary button of the modal,
-- primaryButtonDisabled: A boolean value for if the primary button should be disabled,
+- `primaryButtonDisabled`: A boolean value for if the primary button should be disabled,
-- danger: A boolean value for if the primary button should be the type "danger" (red)
+- `danger`: A boolean value for if the primary button should be the type "danger" (red)
-- alert: A boolean value for if the modal is displaying an alert,
+- `alert`: A boolean value for if the modal is displaying an alert,
-- heading: A string value for the heading of the modal,
+- `heading`: A string value for the heading of the modal,
-- onRequestSubmit: A function that defines what should occur when the modal is submitted,
+- `onRequestSubmit`: A function that defines what should occur when the modal is submitted,
-- onRequestClose: A function that defines what should occur when the modal is closed,
+- `onRequestClose`: A function that defines what should occur when the modal is closed,
-- id: A string value of the modal's id,
+- `id`: A string value of the modal's id,
-- open: A boolean value of whether or not the modal is open
+- `open`: A boolean value of whether or not the modal is open
-- children: Child nodes for displaying within the modal
+- `children`: Child nodes for displaying within the modal

 ```js
 import { IcseModal } from "icse-react-assets";